x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/manage-transport-agents.md

 ## Use the Exchange Management Shell to configure the priority of a transport agent

-Transport agents with a priority closest to 0 process e-mail messages first.
+Transport agents with a priority closest to 0 process email messages first.
 However, the SMTP event in the transport pipeline where the transport agent is registered may cause a lower priority agent to act on the message before a higher priority agent.

 To modify the priority of an existing transport agent, run the following command: